bhisaac/5eFP/5eFP-SRD.md

 **_Foothold_.** A foothold is an encounter connected to the conflict outlined in your setting handbook.
 PCs must find and resolve three footholds to finish exploring an obscured world map tile.

-### Headquarters (HQ)

-Each world map has an HQ, usually located at the center of the world map.
-HQ represents the central organization or organizing force responsible for maintaining the health and security of the game world or region.
+**_Headquarters (HQ)_.** Each world map has an HQ, usually located at the center of the map, representing the central organization or organizing force responsible for maintaining the health and security of the game world or region.
 All PCs are peers and colleagues within this organization.
-You are objectively safe from the conflict at HQ, provided HQ receives the setting handbook requirement (see _Setting Handbook_ below).
+You are objectively safe from the conflict at HQ, provided HQ receives the setting handbook requirement.
+Unless stated otherwise, PCs always begin and end a game session at HQ.

-HQ might be a city, a settlement, an outpost, a watch tower, a ship, or a station.
-All HQs have a dedicated society of supporters who help PCs complete missions.
-PCs almost always begin and end a game session at HQ.

-HQ will sometimes create satellite locations within the world map.
-Each satellite behaves as if it were HQ with different downtime options, and you may deploy to a satellite location at the start of a downtime round, returning to HQ afterward.
-Satellite locations are less secure than HQ but remain relatively safe and protected, provided PCs find the setting handbook requirement.
-Local circumstances, conditions, and disturbances can affect the safety and protection offered by HQ.
-A temporary suspension of HQ protection results in PCs losing the ability to rest and repair.
-Coins spent on rest and repairs are lost during these circumstances.

-HQ usually remains in one static location while PCs deploy on missions outward from the world map's center.
-However, some HQs relocate on the world map while other HQs have movable tokens representing a deployable vehicle or station with sufficient resources and life support.
-Deployable HQ tokens function identically to static HQ world map tiles.

-You begin the game by revealing the HQ world map tile to all players, reading any read-aloud text listed in your setting handbook for the start of the game.

-#### Game Session Start

-Unless stated otherwise, you always begin the game at HQ.

-#### Game Session End

-Unless stated otherwise, you always end the game at HQ.
-The following occurs when PCs return to HQ:
-1. PCs may pay ⛁ for rest and repairs.
-2. PCs take one downtime round (worker placement) by placing their token on a building within HQ (or linked through HQ at a satellite location).
-PCs can spend ⛁ to gain a number of bonus downtime rounds equal to the amount spent.
-3. PCs reset all game features on their character sheet.

 ### Deploy